Qualytics/userguide/docs/add-datastores/db2.md

 ![use-existing-datastore](../assets/datastores/db2/use-existing-datastore-dark.png#only-dark)

 !!!note
-    If you are using existing credentials, you can only edit the details such as Database, Schema, and Teams.
+     If you are using existing credentials, you can only edit the details such as Database, Schema, Teams, and Initiate Cataloging.

 **Step 2:** Click on the **Test Connection** button to verify the existing connection details.
 If connection details are verified, a success message will be displayed.